 To be clear, none of the ingredients listed above are in SETT's products and that is something to be proud of because it isn't easy (or cheap) to achieve that.
 However, I prefer to let the product do the talking, some call this underselling and over delivering.
 I stand behind all of the claims SETT makes on our 'Why SETT' page, and encourage questions from inquisitive customers, or industry experts.

 Having said that, in the interest of openness and transparency, here is a selection of SETT's imperfections which I am aware of and wouldn't ever try to claim otherwise.

 - We use plastic packaging which is only partially recyclable; the reason for this is it helps ensure the integrity of the sunscreen so it will last and always keep you safe which is the number one priority.
-Of course, I would love to improve on this in the future when possible.
+We are now selling in aluminium bottles as well as pouches which contain less packaging and are recyclable.

 - Sustainability audit of SETT; I am still working on SETT by myself, in my spare time so a full end to end supply chain audit is not something I have the resources to do, but would love to in the future.
 If this is something you could help with, please feel free to reach out.

 - Science is always learning; There is every chance that some of the things we are currently doing could be proven to be the 'wrong choice' in the future.
 We just need to stay on top of the latest information and act accordingly

 We aren't perfect, and if you think there is something we are doing that isnt 100%, please let us know - improvement is a continuous journey, not a destination.